2. Coronavirus police powers and their use on protests

 Either – Issue you a Fixed Penalty Notice (£200 for a first offence, rising if you have received previous fines up to a maximum of £6400)

 Or – Arrest you on suspicion of having broken the Coronavirus regulations.
 If successfully convicted under this legislation, the maximum penalty is a fine.
 Breaking Coronavirus regulations is a ‘non recordable’ offence, thus if arrested the police should not take fingerprints or DNA samples.

 The police will require name and address to issue the FPN on the street, if this is withheld then they may make an arrest and subsequently issue an FPN.

 A Fixed Penalty Notice is not a criminal record, and will not show up on DBS checks, whereas a conviction could do.
 However it remains on police records so there is a possiblity it would show up on an enhanced DBS check.

 So far, these powers have been used very variably at protests.
 Netpol’s Policing the Corona State blog has more details of how they have been used, and you can also contact Netpol with your experiences.

-There is a specific exemption around protests, with some rules:
+For Tiers 1-3 there are specific exemptions around protests, with some rules: